keith-kurak/app-release-checklist/README.md

 We'll divide this into a few different phases.
 Take things one step at a time, there's a handful of little and somewhat bigger things to do, but you'll get through them :).

-## 1. Finishing Touches to your code in Bolt
+## 1. Finishing touches to your code in Bolt
 _You could technically do these after downloading your project, but might as well do them here, especially the parts that Bolt can generate for you_
 - [ ] Create an icon and splash screen image, add them to your project.
 Follow the guide here: https://docs.expo.dev/develop/user-interface/splash-screen-and-app-icon/
   - Our Figma template (above link) is really helpful for the layout.
 You can draw your own icon, use tools in Figma, or even ask ChatGPT to generate a logo with a transparent background.